-CoT slightly outperforming OS in precision and recall (table 3).
-Significantly, the X-HCOME method for both ChatGPT3.5 and ChatGPT4 demonstrated a marked improvement in precision and recall, notably reducing false positives after expert review.
+The ChatGPT3.5 CoT and OS methods have comparable results, with the CoT method showing slightly higher precision but equal recall and an F-1 score as OS.
+For ChatGPT4, both CoT and OS showed similar trends, with CoT slightly outperforming OS in precision and recall (table 3).
+Specifically, for ChatGPT3.5, X-HCOME sig-nificantly improved metrics for classes, achieving 92% precision, 56% recall, and a 70% F-1 score, compared to lower scores for CoT and OS.
+ChatGPT4 showed similar trends, with X-HCOME achieving 88% precision, 71% recall, and a 78% F-1 score.
+Bard/Gemini's X-HCOME method excelled, showing no false positives and a high true positive rate, with an F-1 score of 110%, though CoT and OS methods lagged.
+Values above 100% suggests that the true positives reported exceed the actual positives in the gold ontology.
+Llama2 had high precision but low recall and struggled with consistent ontology creation.
+Significantly, the X-HCOME method for both ChatGPT3.5 and ChatGPT4 demonstrated a marked improvement in precision and recall, notably reducing false positives af-ter expert review.
 The Bard/Gemini X-HCOME method stood out with exceptional precision and recall, indicating no false positives and a high rate of true positives.
-However, Bard/Gemini's CoT and OS methods lagged considerably behind in these metrics.
+However, Bard/Gemini's CoT and OS methods lagged consid-erably behind in these metrics.
 Llama2's CoT and OS methods achieved high precision but low recall.
-No-tably, Llama2 failed to create a consistent ontology without errors, which is a critical aspect of OE.
+Notably, Llama2 failed to create a consistent ontology without errors, which is a critical aspect of OE.
 In summary, the X-HCOME method demonstrated superior performance across all LLMs, including ChatGPT3.5, ChatGPT4, and Bard/Gemini, particularly after human expert intervention.
 This methodology proved more effective in accurately classifying classes with minimal false positives, highlighting its robustness and efficiency in ontology creation tasks.
 Post-revision, X-HCOME emerges as a highly effective method for ontology generation, balancing class creation with accuracy.
 For instance, Bard/Gemini X-HCOME generated classes like "Surgical Intervention," "Rigidity," and "Cognitive Impairment", that were absent in the gold standard ontology.
-This fact underscores its ability to uncover comprehensive knowledge in PD monitoring/alerting that experts alone might overlook.
+This fact underscores its ability to uncover comprehensive knowledge in PD monitoring/alerting that humans alone might overlook.
 Patients who have under-gone surgical interventions such as deep brain stimulation may significantly alter their medication regimens.
 The alert system needs to be adaptable to reflect these changes.
 To avoid false alerts about missed doses, the system should account for post-surgical patients who have reduced or switched medications.
 Also, in patients experiencing significant rigidity, a missed dose of medication can lead to rapid symptom exacerbations.
 The alert system can be calibrated to be more sensitive and prompt in these cases, ensuring quick notification of a missed dose to prevent the worsening of rigidity.
 Patients with more severe rigidity might receive early or more frequent reminders to take their medication to maintain optimal symptom control.
 Lastly, cognitive impairment can make it challenging for patients to remember their medication schedules.
 In such cases, the alert system can include more robust, frequent, and clear reminders, possibly using different modalities (like visual or auditory cues) to ensure the patient is aware of the missed dose.
 Classes like these enhance the ontology's utility in developing sophisticated PD monitoring and alerting systems, ensuring a more rounded approach to patient care and intervention.
-As for the object properties, the F1 score across all LLMs varied from 6% to 84%.
-All the related metric are presented at the GitHub repository